Commenced 10-25-05

 experience is limited to ballroom, round and square dancing,

-which require that each dancer have a partner, I will limit comment to these three
+which require that each dancer have a partner, I emphasize these three

 forms of dance.